Pages

 I read an article in the New Yorker years ago about people who jump off the Golden Gate Bridge.
 [Here's the link.]

-Almost everyone dies, of course--the impact turns a body's insides into scrambled eggs--but a few survive.
-One survivor said that after he stepped off the bridge, all his problems suddenly seemed solvable, except one: stepping off the Golden Gate Bridge.
+Almost every jumper dies, of course--the impact scrambles a body's insides like eggs--but a few survive.
+One survivor said that the instant he stepped off the bridge, he realized that all his problems were solvable, except one: stepping off the Golden Gate Bridge.

-There's no practice leap, but there can be a practice shot.
+There's no practice jump, but there can be a practice shot.

 Sometimes I think about the clerk who sold my mother the gun.
 I can see him handing the gun across a counter.
-While I consider the people who designed, made, and sold the gun to be murderers--just my irrational take on the matter, you understand--I also imagine a my mother doing her best Blanche DuBois on the clerk, acting the fluttering lady who needs protection.
-Or she might just as well have been in her Dirty Harry mode, wearing sunglasses, coldly confident of her legal rights to this machine.
+While I consider the people who designed, made, and sold the gun to be along the lines of aiders and abetters, I also imagine a my mother doing her best Blanche DuBois on the clerk, acting the fluttering lady who needs protection.
+Or she might have been in her Dirty Harry mode, wearing cold sunglasses, confident of her legal rights to this machine.
 She could be a chameleon that way.

 I knew she'd bought a gun that fall.
 She told me on the phone.
-It wasn't her first one, and when she mentioned it, I think I said something like, "Oh."
+It wasn't her first one, and when she mentioned it, I said something like, "Oh."

-I imagine it's hard for people who aren't intimate with a suicidal person to realize how normal the idea becomes.
+I imagine it's hard for people who aren't close to a suicidal person over a long time to realize how normal the idea that they're thinking of killing themselves can become.
 It's like, chicken for dinner again?

-She'd first sat me down and told me she might kill herself when I was fourteen or fifteen.
-After 25 years of hearing about it, I was bored and resentful.
+My mother'd first sat me down and told me she might kill herself when I was fifteen.
+After twenty-five years of hearing about it, I was bored and resentful.

 Once I even told her to go ahead and get it over with.
 That sounds bad, doesn't it?
 I should explain that before it came to that, I'd opened my veins to save her over and over again.

-Gun or no gun, I expect my mother was going to kill herself anyway.
+Gun or no gun, I expect my mother was going to kill herself some way.

 She had enough lethal medication, godknows, all prescribed by those kind strangers, medical professionals.

 When we kids cleaned out her two-room apartment, I gathered all her meds together.
-She'd tucked them in every conceivable part of the place, lots of them packaged in sheets of foil-backed individual pockets.
-It took me a while to push each one out.
-I filled a soup bowl with them and dumped the pretty colors down the toilet.
+She'd stashed them or they'd rolled all over.
+I pushed bottle caps down and turned.
+I stabbed at foil blister packs.
+I filled a soup bowl with pills and dumped the pretty colors down the toilet.

-I had figured I'd get a call saying she'd died of an overdose and I'd never know if it was an accident or not.
+I had figured that one day I'd get a call saying my mother had died of an overdose, and I'd never know if it had been an accident or not.
 I prefer knowing she meant it.

 Sometimes I think I'm just fine after all this time, free and clear, lucky to have such a resilient personality.
 Sometimes I think I'm not fine at all, I just closed off a room in the house of life, love, and hope and walked away.